 Our success is a result of a combination of various parameters and we remain very careful in our decisions.

-With Pixel since 2014, grew from Community management, through Social Media to Public Relation.
-Hates pizza.
-Enjoys skimo and civil protests.
+With Pixel since 2014, grew from Community management, through Social Media to Public Relations.
+Hates pizza but eats it anyway.